How to Avail of Our PET CREMATION Service

 Some pet owners talk to us directly for referral to a local vet, while others prefer to talk to their local vet about the options that are available before their pet passes away.
 Unfortunately some pet owners don’t get the time to prepare.
 Either way whether you contact us directly or you ask one of our partner veterinary practices we will be happy to advise you on individual cremation.

 Many pet owners tell us what they intend to do with the ashes.
 Broadly speaking they can be broken down into three main areas:

 - Those that wish to scatter the ashes in a meaningful location.

 - Those that have decided to bury them on their own or with other family pets or even with their owner.

 - Those that wish to keep the ashes close to them.

-Whatever your choice, when the time comes you can contact us directly or get in touch with one of our partner veterinary practices to arrange a cremation.
-All involved are experienced in dealing with pet loss and we are frequently delighted when owners contact us and compliment staff on the understanding and compassion that was given to them.
-Our partner veterinary practices have handout leaflets on the cremation service we offer and on coping with pet bereavement.
+Whatever your choice, when the time comes you should get in touch with one of our partner veterinary practices to arrange a cremation.
+All involved are experienced in dealing with pet loss and are frequently delighted when owners compliment staff on the understanding and compassion that was given to them.
+Our partner veterinary practices have handout leaflets on the cremation service we offer.

 Before we arrive the practice completes a uniquely numbered docket that travels with your pet all the way through the cremation process.
 Each pet for individual cremation is cremated alone in a dedicated chamber.